Skip to Content

 Spider Mites

 Spider mites are a common pest for both indoor and outdoor plants.
-These mites are extremely tiny and hardly visible with naked eyes.
+These mites are extremely tiny and hardly visible.
 But they leave webbings on the leaves and make the plant look dusty.
 Mites range in colors of green, brown, and black.

-Spider mites multiply quickly because an adult female can lay up to 100 eggs within 3 weeks.
+Spider mites multiply quickly because an adult female can lay up to 100 eggs within three weeks.
 Once these eggs hatch and the larva starts feeding on the leaves, the mites will change colors.
-Normally the growth process takes 14 days, but in summer, it will take less time to multiply.
+Normally the growth process takes 14 days, but it will take less time to multiply in summer.

 Remember, this plant likes to grow in high humidity, whereas spider mites cannot tolerate high humidity.
-Therefore it is best to ensure proper humidity for your Maranta Lemon Lime plant to avoid pests.
+Therefore it is best to ensure proper humidity for your Rabbit’s Foot plant to avoid pests.

 Spider mites are first noticed by the presence of webbings between stems and leaves.
 Yellow leaves or brown spots are an additional symptom.
 The mites, however, look like black dots.
 They feed on the plant tissues as well as sap.